Extreme Values of Black Hole to Stellar Mass Ratio for High-Redshift Galaxies: Introduction

-In this work, we demonstrate that extreme values of the ratio $M_{BH}/M_*$ can be explained using the extreme-value statistics.
-By adopting empirical mass functions, we show that extreme ratios as high as $0.3$ at redshift $z\sim4-8$ can be expected without invoking exotic growth physics.
+In the second pipeline, the EVS framework is applied to both the stellar and black-hole mass distributions separately.
+We then calculate the extreme ratio assuming that extreme black holes are correlated with extreme stellar masses.
+The results of this pipeline (\sref{sec:bh_ratio}) show that extreme ratios as high as $0.3-0.5$ at redshift $z\sim4-8$ can be obtained without invoking exotic growth physics.

-In \sref{sec:Mass_funcs}, we describe the black hole and halo mass functions we use for our EVS application, both of which are fitted Schechter functions.
-In \sref{sec:EVS}, we will introduce the extreme-value formalism from which we derive the extreme distributions of each of the mass functions.
-We use these distributions to calculate the black hole to stellar mass ratio $M_{\bh}/M_*$ in \sref{sec:ratio}, comparing our findings with JWST data.
-Our conclusions and discussion are given in \sref{sec:conclusion}.
+Our conclusions, a discussion of both pipelines, and a comparison with JWST data are presented in \sref{sec:conclusion}.